Value statement

 Step 2: Narrow down the list

-After you’ve gathered information and the results of your brainstorming session, it’s time to focus on a few core values.
-Firstly, decide how many values you want to include in your value statement.
-This is completely up to your organization, but most value statements contain between 3 and 10 key points.
+Decide how many values you want to include in your value statement.
+This is completely up to your organization, but most value statements contain between three and 10 key points.

-When narrowing down your list, you’ll want to start with the values that came up multiple times during your brainstorming session.
-For example, perhaps five different team members came up with a value related to integrity.
+When narrowing down your list, start with the values that came up multiple times during your brainstorming session.
+That’s a sign they’re particularly important.

 Group together similar values until you have a manageable number.
 Then work with your executive and HR teams to decide on which values are most important to the success of the organization and its employees.